stfc/PSyclone/doc/developer_guide/psy_data.rst

 .. note::
-    The ``PreStart`` function gets the number of variables as parameters.
-The decision not to use this value for allocating the array is that the LFRic read-only implementation stores several checksum for one variable of a certain type (VectorField).
+    The ``PreStart`` function gets the number of variables as a parameter.
+The decision not to use this value for allocating the array is that the LFRic read-only implementation stores several checksums for one variable of a certain type (VectorField).
     The ``DeclareVariable`` functions for VectorFields counts the right number of checksums required.

-This base class uses the information about the number of bits for the data types to implement the checksum functions.
+The ReadOnlyBase baseclass uses the information about the number of bits for the data types to implement the checksum functions.
 One complication is that the Fortran ``transfer`` function results in undefined bits when transferring e.g. a 32-bit value into a 64-bit variable.